RishiGupta12/SerialPundit/applications/xmodem-picocom-script/README.md

 receive the file.
 - Schedule this java application to be runned after 4 seconds.
 - Schedule simulating keypress and typing file name with the help of xdotool.
-- Launch picocom which will receive keyevents and file name and launch sx utility to actually do the file transfer.
+- Launch picocom which will receive keyevents and file name and launch 'sx' utility to actually do the file transfer.
 - Exit after 12 seconds.